 Building EV infrastructure

-One area to watch when it comes to the EV market in Singapore is the development of more public charging stations in car parks.
+One area to watch when it comes to the EV market in Singapore is the development of more public charging stations.
 Some companies like SP group have already taken steps on their own to help push more of these stations out to the public.
+It was reported that the government has plans to expand the charging points from the current 1,600 to 28,000 by 2030.

 But more needs to be done, and it will be difficult to address this problem with only government action.
 Successful governments work with land developers to incentivize them to keep green infrastructure in mind when undertaking new construction.
 For example, incentivizing companies to reserve space in their car parks for EV charging would help a lot more stations get produced.